stab3l-admin/stab3l-docs/content/docs/provider-guide.md

 - **Response Time**: Within 1 hour of notification
 - **Provisioning Time**: Within 24 hours of notification
-- **Resource Matching**: Provide resources that match or exceed the CU token specifications
+- **Resource Matching**: Provide resources that match or exceed the specifications
-- **Duration**: Provide resources for the full duration specified in the CU token
+- **Duration**: Provide resources for the full duration specified
 - **Uptime**: Maintain 99.9% uptime during the provision period

 {% hint style="danger" %}